-10.3.
+9.3.
 Institutional Review Board (IRB)/Independent Ethics Committee (IEC)

-The study will require approval from the Regional Ethcial Committee of South-Eastern Norway.
+The study was 20 August 2020 approved by the Regional Ethcial Committee of South-Eastern Norway (#53647).
 The approval from the individual registries also assures that ethical and data privacy concerns are addressed.

 There must be prospective approval of the study protocol, protocol amendments, and other relevant documents (eg, informed consent forms if applicable) from the relevant IRBs/IECs.
 All correspondence with the IRB/IEC must be retained.
-Copies of IRB/IEC approvals must be forwarded to Pfizer.
+Copies of IRB/IEC approvals are forwarded to Pfizer.

-10.4.
+9.4.
 Ethical Conduct of the Study

-The study will be conducted in accordance with legal and regulatory requirements, as well as with scientific purpose, value and rigor and follow generally accepted research practices described in the European Medicines Agency (EMA) European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP) Guide on Methodological Standards in Pharmacoepidemiology and the ENCePP Code of Conduct.
+The study will be conducted in accordance with legal and regulatory requirements, as well as with scientific purpose, value and rigor and follow generally accepted research practices described in the European Medicines Agency (EMA) European Network of Centres for Pharmacoepidemiology and Pharmacovigilance (ENCePP) Guide on Methodological Standards in Pharmacoepidemiology and the ENCePP Code of Conduct.^{13,14}

-11. MANAGEMENT AND REPORTING OF ADVERSE EVENTS/ADVERSE REACTIONS
+10. MANAGEMENT AND REPORTING OF ADVERSE EVENTS/ADVERSE REACTIONS